 Competitor intelligence: Differentiate yourself from competitors

-Knowing your competition in business is a key part defining your brand strategy.
+Knowing your competition in business is a key component necessary to define your brand strategy.
 Comparative text analysis makes it easy to perform robust competitor analysis as it allows you to assess the wider competitive landscape, understand what your competitors are offering and find your competitive advantage.

 Comparing brand messaging

 Comparing brand messaging uncovers what makes each competitor unique or similar.
-By analysing the language that your competitors are using to promote themselves, you can differentiate your brand positioning in the market, as well as uncovering marketing opportunities you might otherwise miss.
+By analyzing the language that your competitors are using to promote themselves, you can differentiate your brand positioning in the market, as well as uncover marketing opportunities you might otherwise miss.

 Comparing brand perception

-Analysing how your competitors communicate is only one half of the story.
+Analyzing how your competitors communicate is only one-half of the story.
 Using text analysis, you can understand how you and your competitors are perceived by consumers.
 This reveals new ways to draw in customers, increase market share and ensure you’re speaking in your target audience’s language.